KaiiMenai/poda-tasks/README.md

 James, G., Witten, D., Hastie, T. and Tibshirani, R. (2013) *An Introduction to Statistical Learning*.
 New York: Springer.
 Available at: https://link.springer.com/book/10.1007/978-1-0716-1418-1

+Jolliffe, I.T. and Cadima, J. (2016) *Principal component analysis: a review and recent developments*, Philosophical Transactions of the Royal Society A: Mathematical, Physical and Engineering Sciences, 374(2065), pp. 20150202.
+Available at: https://pubmed.ncbi.nlm.nih.gov/26953178/

 ---

 ### Information Sources (Non-Academic)